PacktPublishing/Azure-Serverless-Computing-Cookbook-Second-Edition-Java/README.md

 8. Enter a name for your storage account
 9. Select a region to deploy into

+### Things to check
+If you get a class not found exeception when trying to run your new Azure functions then make sure the "FUNCTIONS_WORKER_RUNTIME" setting is set to "java"

 ## So, what now?
 At this point you will have a completely configured project folder and have deployed it to a new or existing Azure Function Application.
 Key files in that structure are:
 - **extensions.csproj** Configuration for installing the NuGet packages needed to support bindings that are not core to Azure Functions